deniscostadsc/playground/solutions/beecrowd/1176/problem.md

 ## Input

-The first line of the input contains a single integer T, indicating the number of test cases.
-Each test case contains a single integer $N$ ($0 \leq N \leq 60$), corresponding to the N-th term of the Fibonacci series.
+The first line of the input contains a single integer $T$, indicating the number of test cases.
+Each test case contains a single integer $N (0 \leq N \leq 60)$, corresponding to the $N$-th term of the Fibonacci series.

 ## Output

-For each test case in the input, print the message "Fib (N) = X", where X is the N-th term of the Fibonacci series.
+For each test case in the input, print the message "Fib (N) = X", where $X$ is the $N$-th term of the Fibonacci series.